-Another important El Niño feature is the spatial extent of the precipitation anomaly, particularly negative ones (Fig. 9).
-Boxplots are constructed for all ensemble members available for each group of models.
-The DEMETER, weak and moderate model groups have mean (black dot) and median (thick horizontal line) close to the observed fraction (horizontal dashed line) during the 20th century, indicating that these two model groups have a good spatial extent of negative anomalies during El Niño years.
+DEMETER, weak, and moderate model groups have mean (black dot) and median (thick horizontal line) close to the observed fraction (horizontal dashed line) during the twentieth century, indicating that these two model groups have a good spatial extent of negative anomalies during El Niño years.
 Ensemble members from the strong El Niño models show a higher fraction of grid points with drought during El Niño than seen in the weak and moderate models.
-Only DEMETER and weak models do contain the observed fraction within their ensemble range during the 20th century in DJF (Fig. 9a,b), while for JJA the DEMETER, weak and moderate models do contain the observed fraction.
-However, the 21st century results are based on far fewer ensemble members than used for the 20th century.
-This sampling issue and the amount of overlap between the two centuries mean that the result of a slight reduction should be interpreted with caution.
+Only DEMETER and weak models do contain the observed fraction within their ensemble range during the twentieth century in DJF (Figs. 9a,b), while for JJA the DEMETER, weak, and moderate models do contain the observed fraction (Figs. 9c,d).
+All three groups of climate change models suggest a slight reduction in the spatial extent of drought, at both severity levels, compared to the twentieth-century projected fraction.
+However, the twenty-first-century results are based on far fewer ensemble members than